joe9/freeswitch-minimal-conf/README.md

 removing them as one would do if one starts with the default configuration).

-This folder also includes the corresponding `modules.conf` that lists the modules that are required to get this configuration working.

 ### Test

-This configuration was tested by sending an INVITE (without registration) using the `siprtp` example program that comes with PJSIP, and verifying that the info dump is produced on the FreeSWITCH console.
+This configuration was tested by connecting the circlenet VOIP provider to an analog phone connected using the OpenVOX A400E

-    $ ./siprtp -q -p 1234 "sip:stub@$(my_ip):5080"

 ### Other Minimal Configurations